-C-10 - arraignments, presentments, bench warrant returns, extraditions.

-- 112 partially remote non-detained matters with defendants appearing before the judge in the courtroom for non-evidentiary hearings to include pretrial and probation show cause hearings; walk-in bench warrants may report to this courtroom. - 203, 211, and 215 partially remote detained CF1, CF2, and CF3 preliminary hearings with defendants appearing before the judge in the courtroom subject to an approved testing and screening COVID-19 protocol. - 201, 202 and 316 partially remote detained non-jury trials and dispositive motion hearings with defendants appearing before the judge in the courtroom subject to an approved testing and screening COVID-19 protocol. - Counsel, pre-trial services representatives, probation officers and victims may appear in person or continue to appear remotely via video or teleconference. - Witnesses may appear remotely via video to the extent authorized by the court in an individual case.
+- C-10 arraignments, presentments, bench warrant returns, extraditions. - 112-R partially remote non-detained matters with defendants appearing before the judge in the courtroom for non-evidentiary hearings to include pretrial and probation show cause hearings; walk-in bench warrants may report to this courtroom. - 120-R (co-defendant matters), 211-R, 215-R, and 310-R1 partially remote detained CF1, CF2, and CF3 preliminary hearings and misdemeanor detention hearings with defendants appearing before the judge in the courtroom subject to an approved COVID-19 testing and screening protocol.